Thomas S. Kraft (Principal Investigator)

 My research tackles two big questions: How did humans evolve to use their bodies to move?
 And what are the costs and benefits of modern physical activity patterns for human health?
 To address these questions, I explore how the ways humans use their bodies have changed over time.
 I am especially interested in the transitions from non-industrial to industrial and then post-industrial societies.
 I study contemporary humans in both the field and lab, focusing on measures of locomotor biomechanics and their ties to the health and function of the musculoskeletal system.
 In addition to fieldwork among the Orang Asli, I work in Mexico among the Tarahumara, a Native American group living in the Sierra Madre Occidental.

-Amanda J. Lea (Principal Investigator)
+Amanda J. Lea

 Assistant Professor, Department of Biological Sciences, Vanderbilt University